 “Sports builds relationships and lasting bonds,” said Rabideau, senior vice president and general manager of BCD Sports.
 “No other event offers the same opportunity to create memories.”

 BCD Sports launched in 2017 to serve what parent company BCD Travel and sister firm BCD Meetings & Events saw as a growing market need.
 The company does much more than book sports tickets.
 It creates a whole sporting experience that may include accommodations, transportation, catering and other services.

-For example, at the World Cup now taking place in Russia, BCD Sports is managing hotels, ground transportation, tickets and more for over 1,000 corporate attendees from around the globe.
+For example, at the recent World Cup in Russia, BCD Sports has managed hotels, ground transportation, tickets and more for over 1,000 corporate attendees from around the globe.

 At the Masters golf tournament this spring, BCD Sports rented houses for companies and their guests.
 Private chefs made meals, the groups played golf on nearby courses, and they attended the tournament together at the world-famous Augusta National Golf Club in Georgia.

 “It’s interesting to see how relaxed people get outside of the office,” Rabideau said.
 “That’s the real value of a sports-based client event.
 People enjoy themselves, but they also get creative and entrepreneurial.
 They share stories and ideas.
 They think like partners.”